CSC207-UofT/course-project-trackr/phase2/design_document.md

 were familiar with (Jetpack follows a similar structure to Flutter, which some of us have experience with).
 Unfortunately, Jetpack compose is only available for Kotlin, and so forced our hand into the language transition.

+In phase 2 we have continued to use Jetpack compose with Kotlin, since we have found it to be very useful.

 ### Model-View-ViewModel (MVVM)